GraithTiger/Twister/README.md

 # Twister
-Self pipe-cenetering Terrain Twister
+Self pipe-centering Terrain Twister

-##Installation
+## Installation
 After downloading or cloning with Git, set the Sketchbook Location to the Repository Root in File->Preferences in the Arduino IDE